Diane-4P/always-healthy/README.md

     - [For Tablet](/readme-images/Wireframes/Contact/contact-tablet-wireframe.png)
     - [For Desktop](/readme-images/Wireframes/Contact/contact-desktop-wireframe.png)

+****

 ## Features

+### Universal across the site

-Each page has a **header** with the responsive **logo**, linking to the Home page with a title of "Link back Home", in the top left hand corner and a responsive **navigation bar**, linking to all the pages on the website (Home, Classes, Shop, Contact) to the top right.
-The navigation bar is fixed in position and when you hover over the page titles a line appears underneath, also the page that is active has a fixed line so that users can see which page they are on.
+Each page has a **header** with the responsive **logo**, linking to the Home page with a title of "Link back Home" to inform the users where the link goes, in the top left hand corner.
+A responsive **navigation bar**, linking to all the pages on the website (Home, Classes, Shop, Contact) to the top right.
+The navigation bar is fixed in position and when you hover over the page titles a line appears underneath.
+The page that is active has a fixed line so that users can see which page they are on.
+Each page has a separate title so you can tell from the tab which page you are on.

-The **footer** includes the **social media icons** of **Facebook, Twitter and Instagram,** linking them to their respective home pages.
+The **footer** includes the **social media icons** of **Facebook, Twitter and Instagram,** linking them to their respective home pages, which opens in a new page, due to the **target="_blank"**.
 The footer also includes the **copyright information** and the **registered address** of the company.
 All buttons on each page change colour when you **hover** over them to click the link or send infomation to the gym via the contact form.

 ### Home

-The Home page features a **hero image** of the **Worcester Cathedral** with a text overlay with the text *Always Healthy, Keeping healthy in Worcester, Come and join us in an atmosphere that will keep you fit and healthy* to encourage users to join the gym.
+The Home page features a **hero image** of the **Worcester Cathedral** with a text overlay with the text **"Always Healthy, Keeping healthy in Worcester, Come and join us in an atmosphere that will keep you fit and healthy"** to encourage users to join the gym.
 The overlay has a transparent background so the the view of the Cathedral is still visible, but does not impose on the words to give maximum impact when landing on the page.
+The image is still showing a 5 second load time which is impacting on the performance of the mobile.

 There is a welcome to the site with information on how to join, opening times and various payment methods.
 There are images of various people enjoying and using the gym, which shows that the gym is a happy enviroment for all age groups to exercise and become healthier.
 There are also **call to action buttons** guiding the user to go look at the classes that are available or to contact the gym if they wish to join a class or ask for more information.
+Each card originally had both buttons but did not look right on one page so I changed this to just one button of each call to action button.

 - ![Home page of Always Healthy site](/readme-images/home-page-owner-goals.png)

 ### Classes

 The Classes page features 10 images of the classes that are available, so that you can see from the photos and the description below what the class entails and whether it would be suitable for the young or mature members of the gym.
 There is also a **call to action button** below the classes descriptions to join and book one of the classes via the Contact page.
+This page had a **Contact Us button** on each class but was also removed to just a single button at the bottom, which makes the look of the page more simplistic.

 - ![Gym Classes and description](/readme-images/classes-image-description.png)

-To help keep people informed of classes there is a timetable at the bottom of the page showing what time, the class and where the class is held, which was created using a **table** for uniformity and its 2 tone colours with transparency so that the colours didn't overwelm the text.
+To help keep people informed of classes there is a timetable at the bottom of the page showing what time, the type of class and where the class is held.
+The Timetable was created using a **table** for uniformity and its 2 tone colours of Portage and Lavender Purple with transparency, so that the colours didn't overwelm the text.

 - ![Classes Timetable](/readme-images/classes-timetable.png)

 ### Shop

 The Shop page is laid out in columns with the image and a small description of the product and the price, to show that there is clothing, trainers, and drinks bottles available for new or recurring members of the gym, whether young or mature.
-On the mobile the design choice of 2 columns wide was to show more items on the smaller screen so that users would not get discouraged by seeing one product at a time.
-This will be changed in the future so that products can be purchased online.
+On the mobile the design choice of 2 columns wide was chosen to show more items on the smaller screen so that users would not get discouraged by seeing one product at a time.
+This page will be changed in the future so that the products can be purchased online.

 - ### Clothing
     - ![Clothing products](/readme-images/all-clothing-products.png)